frankplus/oniro-docs/bug_policy.md

 Bugs might be reported by different sources, including Project\'s own findings (like QA), partner findings, community, or security researchers.
-There might be also different ways the Project team learns about the issue, including Mattermost channels, discussion forums etc.
+There might be also different ways the Project team learns about the issue, including Matrix channels, discussion forums etc.
 Issues coming from different sources are centralized in the bug tracker, which also provides an unified identification of all issues.